 They were infiltrators, saboteurs, degenerates, and imposters.
-Most of the criminal element was Jewish, all a bunch of gangsters and racketeers, and I don't need to tell you how they treat women, do I?
+Most of the criminal element was Jewish, all a bunch of gangsters and racketeers, and I don't need to tell you how they covet our women, do I?

-There weren't too many Jews where I grew up but the ones I knew about seemed okay.
+There weren't too many Jews where I grew up but the ones who were there seemed okay.